All Episodes

 Yeah.

-Man, I'm really sorry, but like time.
+Man, I'm really sorry, but like, time.

 We're constrained by time.

-So I have to I have to unfortunately be um uh prudent.
+So I have to unfortunately be prudent.

 We are currently at a breaking point within civilization.